hanvithachavva-bit/Retail-Sales-Data-Dashboard/README.md

 An end-to-end retail sales analysis project using SQL, Microsoft Excel, and Power BI to analyze sales performance and provide insights into sales, profit, orders, quantity, and growth.

-The dashboard allows users to interact with the data using filters such as Year, Region, Category, and Segment.
+The dashboards allow users to interact with the data using filters such as Year, Region, Category, and Segment.

 ## 🎯 Objectives